knitcapcat-amd/vllm-omni-dev/docs/design/feature/omni_connectors/mori_transfer_engine_connector.md

 Currently supports intra-node deployment with Mori.

-Inter-node support will come in a future refactor.
+As noted in #1742, inter-node support will be added back in a future refactor.

 ## Mechanism